Your teeth and your mouth can highlight a lot of underlying health issues.

 What can your mouth tell you about any underlying health issues?
 We’re going to delve into some common symptoms of the teeth and mouth and explain their potential health risks or causes.

 Yellow Teeth: Medication

-A number of medications have been linked to yellow teeth.
-These include antibiotics such as tetracycline, often used for acne, mouth rinses specifically used to treat gum disease, and medicines for high blood pressure .
+You could be taking a medication that causes yellow teeth.
+These type of medications include antibiotics such as tetracycline, often used for acne, mouth rinses specifically used to treat gum disease, and medicines for high blood pressure.

 Flat, Worn Teeth: Stress

 Grinding your teeth (bruxism) at night can often be a sign of emotional or psychological stress which can manifest itself when we are asleep.
-Many people are surprised when they learn that they are tooth-grinders.
-But dentists will normally recognise this straight away by the texture and consequential flatness of the teeth.
+You could be a teeth-grinder but not realise it.
+However, dentists will normally recognise this straight away by the texture and consequential flatness of the teeth.

 Symptoms include unexplained jaw ache and headaches.
 To prevent damage, sufferers can have custom-made splints made by dental professionals to relieve the symptoms and protect teeth at night.